2022

 |

-Hu, Jiaming; Trenn, Stephan; Zhu, Xiaojin Funnel control for relative degree one nonlinear systems with input saturation Inproceedings In: Proceedings of European Control Conference (ECC22), 2022, (to appear). @inproceedings{HuTren22,
+Hu, Jiaming; Trenn, Stephan; Zhu, Xiaojin Funnel control for relative degree one nonlinear systems with input saturation Proceedings Article In: Proceedings of the 2022 European Control Conference (ECC), pp. 227-232, London, 2022. @inproceedings{HuTren22,

 title = {Funnel control for relative degree one nonlinear systems with input saturation},